jtmaze/cs451-551-fall24/README.md

-However, particularly when inciting scripts lack the 'if __name__ == "__main__"', construct, multiprocessing threatens to execute on a per-import basis; there are ways around this (ex. using a worker), but due to this and the other challenges with inherent to multiprocessing, we did not do it for this milestone.
+However, particularly when inciting scripts lack the 'if __name__ == "__main__"', construct, multiprocessing threatens to execute on a per-import basis; there are ways around this (ex. using a worker), but due to this and the other challenges  inherent to multiprocessing, we did not do it for this milestone.

 Instead, we use multithreading despite its drawbacks.
-While this is functional and theoretically supports time saved during the relatively minimal file I/O tasks required during the merge, the general lack of asynchronicity largely leads to the merge process slowing down transactions.
+While this is functional and theoretically supports minimal time saved during the file I/O tasks required during the merge, the general lack of asynchronicity largely just leads to the merge process slowing down transactions.

-### Tuning the merge
+**Tuning the merge**

 For this reason, we set the merge threshold relatively high in config.py.
+This describes the number of updates made before a merge is triggered.

-Should the merge not initialize in your test scripts, you can change the MERGE_UPDATE_THRESHOLD singleton object in ./lstore/config.py to verify that the merge is functional.
+Should this number be lower in your test scripts than the currently set threshold, you can change the MERGE_UPDATE_THRESHOLD value in ./lstore/config.py to verify that the merge is functional.

 ---